howellsryan/career-catalogue/Motivation_in_Engineers.md

 ### 4. The Line of Sight (Purpose)

 We often bury our engineers under layers of abstraction.
-They see the PR, the build pipeline, and the cloud infrastructure, but they rarely see the human on the other side of the screen.
-To fix this, you have to shorten the feedback loop between code and impact:
+They see the pull request, the build pipeline, and the cloud infrastructure, but they rarely see the human on the other side of the screen.
+To fix this, you must shorten the feedback loop between code and impact.
+Motivation thrives when an engineer is exposed to the closing of a cycle, where they can see their contribution reach its destination and solve a real world problem.

+This is where the importance of regular sprint ends becomes clear.
+These milestones are not just for tracking progress; they provide a vital psychological finish line.
+Closing a sprint provides a sense of achievement and a regular opportunity to see the loop fully closed.
+Without these intentional moments of completion, the work can feel like an endless stream of tasks without a clear destination.

-* **Share the "Why":** Explain how a refactor reduces infrastructure costs, which in turn allows the company to invest in more headcount or better tools.
+* **Share the Why:** Explain how a technical refactor reduces infrastructure costs, which in turn allows the company to invest in more headcount or better tools.
 * **Expose the Pain:** Let engineers sit in on user research sessions.
-Watching a customer struggle with a UI lag is a far more powerful motivator than a generic bug report.
+Watching a customer struggle with an interface lag is a far more powerful motivator than a generic bug report.
-* **Celebrate the Save:** When a quick fix prevents a system failure, do not just move on.
-Document the impact of that "invisible" work.
+* **Celebrate the Completion:** When the sprint ends and a feature is delivered, do not just move on to the next priority.
+Document the impact of that work and show the team exactly how they closed the gap for the user.

 ### Building a Motivation Framework